vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Async/Exceptions.md

 // Never call this async Awaitable without awaiting it. private async Awaitable WaitAndPerformActionAsync(float delay, Action callback, CancellationToken cancellationToken) {
-    // Awaitable functions also return an Awaitable, so it should be awaited (of course it also won't wait if not awaited) await Awaitable.WaitForSecondsAsync(delay, cancellationToken);
+    // Awaitable's methods also return an Awaitable, and must be awaited (of course it also won't wait if not awaited)! await Awaitable.WaitForSecondsAsync(delay, cancellationToken);
     callback();
 }